 The original version of this poster (above, right), created for the Third Liberty Loan drive (April-May 1918), lost in a contest sponsored by the Woman’s Liberty Loan Committee for the Gloucester, Massachusetts, public schools.
 The poster didn’t even win an honorable mention.
 Yet it was submitted to the New England Liberty Loan Committee’s publicity chair, who saw in the “crudely drawn” poster the “big idea” for the Fourth Liberty Loan campaign.

 The poster’s artist was a ninth-grader named Kathleen Walsh (1903-1989).
 Luckily, we have her image, featured in the Boston Globe on September 23, 1918.
-Her story, too, was propagandized: she was a fisherman’s daughter who lived “in a tiny house remote from everything but the sea with the fields and dark pine woods behind.”
+If romanticization is a form of persuasion, her story, too, was propagandized: she was a fisherman’s daughter who lived “in a tiny house remote from everything but the sea with the fields and dark pine woods behind.”
 In a news article reprinted in about a dozen of New England’s newspapers, we learn that the work of great artists stand next this contribution by “this small fisher lassie whose whole life has been spent communing with the sea that now rolls between her home, proud with its service flag in the window, and her brother ‘Over There.’”
 (For the record, this is correct: Kathleen’s older brother Warren P. Walsh served as a private in Company E, 315th Engineers, U.S. Army.)

 Walsh’s original text appears to be is based on a Second Liberty Loan poster created by Eugenie De Land (1872-1961), then an art teacher in Washington, DC, schools.
 De Land’s original drawing (left) is at the Library of Congress; the published poster (below) features simpler and bolder image and text.
 Getting the message across to a mass audience needn’t require originality but did require boldness.